bmuenzenmeyer/pl-migrate-example/README.md

 1. Update the `gulpfile.js`

    - Gulp development has stagnated.
 Gulp v3 and v4 are valid deployment targets.
 Your gulpfile will need to change depending on your target.
+   - If you find yourself wanting to upgrade from v3 to v4 - here is a handy [gulp update guide](https://www.liquidlight.co.uk/blog/article/how-do-i-update-to-gulp-4/).
    - Due to breadth of changes, no diff supplied.
 See the commit.
    - Most changes (deletions) related to core now managing the watching / copying / and hosting of assets.
    - Callbacks exist as well as [events](https://github.com/pattern-lab/patternlab-node/blob/dev/packages/core/docs/events.md) to integrate with your workflow.